Decline in insect populations: Wildflower strips and buffer zones

+Wildlife gardens

 The Entomological Society of America suggests that people maintain plant diversity in their gardens and leave "natural habitat, like leaf litter and dead wood".
-The Xerces Society is a US based environmental organization that collaborates with both federal and state agencies, scientists, educators, and citizens to promote invertebrate conservation, applied research, advocacy, public outreach and education.
-Ongoing projects include the rehabilitation of habitat for endangered species, public education about the importance of native pollinators, and the restoration and protection of watersheds.
-They have been doing a Western Monarch Thanksgiving Count which includes observations from volunteers for 22 years.
+The Xerces Society in the U.S. has been doing a Western Monarch Thanksgiving Count which includes observations from volunteers for 22 years.

 It has been suggested that "Because many insects need little space to survive, even partial conversion of lawns to minimally disturbed natural vegetation—say 10%—could significantly aid insect conservation, while simultaneously lowering the cost of lawn maintenance".

+Awareness raising

+In the UK, 27 British entomologists and ecologists signed an open letter to The Guardian in March 2019, calling on the British research establishment to investigate the decline.
+Signatories included Simon Leather, Stuart Reynolds (former president of the Royal Entomological Society), John Krebs and John Lawton (both former presidents of the Natural Environment Research Council), Paul Brakefield, George McGavin, Michael Hassell, Dave Goulson, Richard Harrington (editor of the Royal Entomological Society's magazine, Antenna), Kathy Willis and Jeremy Thomas.
+The letter requested action "to enable intensive investigation of the real threat of ecological disruption caused by insect declines without delay".

 More media coverage has been proposed.